aleclarson/fsx/README.md

 - Using `fs.rename` can overwrite an existing file or link, but trying to overwrite a directory will throw an error.

-- If the second argument to `fs.copy` is a directory, the copied path(s) will be put inside.
+- You can copy a file or link into a directory by calling `fs.copy(file, dir)`.

-- You can merge two directories with same name by calling `fs.copy(dirA, dirB)`.
+- You can merge a directory into another by calling `fs.copy(dirA, dirB)`.

 - When merging directories with `fs.copy`, be careful not to accidentally overwrite directories with a file or link.